-Adams has helped flip a teacher’s lounge, yard cleanup, and participated in a nursing home parade.
-A couple of current projects include painting a mural in downtown Sioux Falls and offering root beer floats and prayer to people.
+Adams has helped with yard cleanup, flipping a teacher’s lounge, and participating in a nursing home parade.
+A couple of recent projects included painting a mural and offering root beer floats and prayer to people in downtown Sioux Falls.
 The heartbeat of this outreach is to challenge people to really obey Jesus and serve others.

 “If you see an opportunity that you can help, that you can serve somebody, go do it,” Adam said.
 “And there’s not the, ‘Hey, put Embrace’s name all over it.’
 It’s like, ‘If it comes up, sure, you can mention it.’
 But the heartbeat is just to obey Jesus, so really challenging people to do that.”

 Adam knew since high school that he was called to tell others about Jesus, but thought he would do that through business and marketing.
-His mentor presented the idea of Embrace, and Adam reluctantly filled in as pastor on Labor Day weekend in 2006.
-Thirty-two people attended and Embrace was born.
-In 2013, Outreach Magazine named it the 40th fastest growing U.S. church and the only United Methodist Church to be mentioned.
+His mentor presented an idea for a new kind of church, and Adam reluctantly filled in for him as pastor on Labor Day weekend in 2006.
+Thirty-two people attended, and Embrace was born.
+In 2013, Outreach Magazine named it the 40th fastest growing U.S. church, and it was the only United Methodist Church mentioned.
 Adam speaks at national conferences, has a blog, hosts The Conversation with Adam Weber podcast, and wrote the best-selling book, Talking With God.
 He and his wife Becky have four kids: Hudson, Wilson, Grayson, and Anderson.

 Prepare for the Call